nhv96/data-structures/README.md

-# go-trie
+# data-structures

-A trie tree or prefix tree implementation using Go.

-Current implementation only supports int data as value and variable-length string as key.
+A collection of handy data structures for demos and learning purposes.